What is Coding?

 Learning to code has endless benefits!
 From developing your child's soft skills and academic skills to preparing them for future job opportunities, the ability to code will transform your child from consumer to creator.

-Coding increases kids’ ability to focus on tasks for long periods of time and see projects through to completion while developing their critical thinking and problem-solving skills.
+Coding increases kids' ability to focus on tasks for long periods of time and see projects through to completion.

 Coding is the blueprint to the 21st century.
 Whether making the next big video game, designing a life-saving app, or developing a formula to recycle plastic, coding is a catalyst to having a positive impact on the world through technology.

-13. Do any coding companies have an in-depth standards curriculum for high school students?
+Do any coding companies have a curriculum for high school students?

 Code.org has a year-long course in Computer Science Principles that introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.